Dynamic Range Reduction via Branch-and-Bound: Methodology

-Observing that the transition \cref{eq:transition} is a simple matrix addition, we can write $f_{\horizon}(\mat{Q},\policy{})=\mat{Q}+\mat{A}'$, where $\mat{Q}+\mat{A}'\optleq\mat{Q}$.
-Thus, the optimization objective of the decision process in \cref{eq:decision_finite} is a more restricted version of the problem in \cref{eq:dr_reduce_obj}.
+where the equality follows through a telescopic sum and the $t$-time state transition $f_t$ following policy $\pi$ is defined as $f_t(s_0,\pi)\defeq f\left(s_t, \pi(s_t)\right)=s_{t+1}$, $s_0\defeq \mat{Q}$.
+Our MDP is illustrated in~\cref{fig:mdp}.
+Observing that the transition is a simple matrix addition, we can write $f_{\horizon}(\mat{Q},\policy{})=\mat{Q}+\mat{A}'$, where $\mat{Q}+\mat{A}'\optleq\mat{Q}$.
+Thus, the optimization objective of the decision process in~\cref{eq:decision_finite} is a more restricted version of the problem in~\cref{eq:dr_reduce_obj}.
 That is, we do not optimize over the set of all optimum inclusive matrices, but over the subset of matrices which can be created with any policy following our MDP framework.
-The cumulative sum in \cref{eq:decision_finite:1} is also called the value function $V^{\pi}$ for a policy $\pi$.
-Using the recursive Bellman equation
+The cumulative sum in~\cref{eq:decision_finite:1} is also called the value function $V^{\pi}$ for a policy $\pi$.
+Using the recursive \emph{Bellman equation}

-we can find an optimal policy in \cref{eq:decision_finite} with dynamic programming (DP), using a shortest path-type method.
-In our case, we have no knowledge about the final state $f_{\horizon}(\mat{Q},\policy{})$ and thus the search space is exponentially large (see \cref{fig:algo}).
+we can find an optimal policy in~\cref{eq:decision_finite} with dynamic programming (DP), using a shortest path-type method.
+In our case, we have no knowledge about the final state $f_{\horizon}(\mat{Q},\policy{})$ and thus the search space is exponentially large (see~~\cref{fig:algo}).
 Choosing the number of iterations $\horizon$ logarithmic in the problem dimension, i.e., $\horizon=\log_2(n^2)=2\log_2(n)$, results in a sub-exponential ($o(2^n)$) state space size.
 Thus, we have an asymptotically slower growth than the exponentially large state space size $2^n$ of the original \QUBO problem.
 However, in practice, super-polynomial runtimes are often not tractable, especially for large $n$.
-Due to this fact, \cref{eq:bellman} is typically solved with approximate DP methods such as Monte Carlo Tree Search (MCTS), policy rollout (PR) or reinforcement learning \cite{bertsekas2019reinforcement,bertsekas2021rollout}.
+Due to this fact,~\cref{eq:bellman} is typically solved with approximate DP methods such as Monte Carlo Tree Search (MCTS), policy rollout (PR) or reinforcement learning~\cite{bertsekas2019reinforcement,bertsekas2021rollout}.
+We present a \emph{Branch and Bound} (\BB) algorithm utilizing PR to reduce the complexity of solving ~\cref{eq:decision_finite}.